mathiasbynens/Ask-CSS-Perverts/ask-css-perverts.md

 * Some say the biggest lie in tech is "That's Phase II."
 Is there a bigger one?
 * What is a PR?
 * Are you a cop?
+* Can you explain to the world what CASCADING means ?
+And why respect a maximum nidification of 3 elements is really important (especially in sass world)

 ### Need more info?